 My work has included independent safeguarding audits; independent inspections and investigations; independent reports; practice reviews; and assisting in the development of professional practice, policies and procedures.

 I have worked with several local authorities as well as individual organisations and local safeguarding children boards.
 I continue to work with families and young people affected by issues of child abuse and CSE.

-I am available to deliver keynote presentations and workshops at conferences.
+I am available to design and deliver a range of training courses, as well as keynote presentations and workshops at conferences.

 Call for papers: Responding to challenges for victims of child abuse and exploitation in the criminal justice system.
 Conference date: Friday Jan 5th, 2018 Location: Trinity University (Leeds, W. Yorkshire) Organisation: Basis Training and Adele Gladman Safeguarding Children Training and Consultancy Ltd This is an opportunity to contribute to an innovative, practice […]Read more »